 There’s no one right way to organize your files in Evernote, but I thought it would be helpful to share my tried and true system.
 The beauty of Evernote is its flexibility!
 If you change your mind on how you want to organize things, you’re free to change without too much pain.
 As we talked about before, the thing you want to be sure of is your Note naming convention.
 I use this: YYYY_MM_DD Relevant Note Title.

 You may have noticed in the previous screenshots that I don’t have very many Notebooks.
 This is on purpose.
 All of my “important” documents like bank statements, tax info, insurance stuff, utility bills, and other boring things like that all get named, tagged, and end up in the “Filing Cabinet” Notebook.
 This is the Notebook where I would never voluntarily look.
-It’s all neccesary but boring stuff so I dump it in here.
-Even though it’s all dumped in there it’s still easy to find because I’ve given each Note a proper name and proper tags.
-This, along with Evernote’s OCR capabilities make finding everything easy.
+It’s all necessary but boring stuff, so I dump it in here.
+Even though it’s all dumped in there, it’s still easy to find because I’ve given each Note a proper name and proper tags.
+This, along with Evernote’s OCR capabilities, make finding everything easy.
 An organized system of Notebooks just isn’t necessary.

 The other Notebooks I keep are important but fun things — current projects, book notes, memories, pictures, and journals to name a few.
 These are things that occasionally I browse through.
 I appreciate how Notebooks make things easy for browsing.
 I’m assuming you don’t “browse” your old utility bills.
 That’s why you should dump those in your “Filing Cabinet” or similar Notebook.

-I also want to mention that like everyone else, I change my mind periodically about how I organize Evernote*.
-My paperless post from last year shows almost no Notebooks!
-It’s ok to change your mind but I recommend growing with Evernote.
+I also want to mention that like everyone else, I change my mind periodically about how I organize Evernote.
+My first paperless post on the blog shows almost no Notebooks!
+It’s ok to change your mind, but I recommend growing with Evernote.
 If I would have started out trying to think up 35 different Notebooks, I would have driven myself crazy.
-Instead I opted to KEEP IT SIMPLE at first and make adjustments as I grew with Evernote.
-If, in the future, I decide I want another Notebook I can search for all Notes with a specific Tag and drag the whole group over into my new Notebook.
+Instead I opted to keep it simple at first and make adjustments as I grew with Evernote.
+If, in the future, I decide I want another Notebook, I can search for all Notes with a specific Tag and drag the whole group over into my new Notebook.
 It’s easy to change your organizational method on the fly.

 5. The Paperless Home